Animal Services will investigate every call that is received; however, they must do so within the limits of state and local laws.

 If your animal has bitten a person, it must be placed in quarantine for 240 hours (10 days).
 It shall be unlawful for any person to fail or refuse to surrender an animal for supervised quarantine.
 There is a quarantine fee of $75.

-Citations may be issued for failure to provide proof of a current Rabies Vaccination, current City Registration or if the animal was stray/at large when the bite occured.
+Citations may be issued for failure to provide proof of a current Rabies Vaccination, current City Registration or if the animal was stray/at large when the bite occurred.

 Rabies is a preventable viral disease of mammals most often transmitted through the bite of a rabid animal.
 The rabies virus infects the central nervous system, ultimately causing disease in the brain and death.